AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 syntax).
 Likewise, neither type will be used in an assignment statement (the "limited" reserved word).
 And finally, no particular kind of type is required for Source or Target (the "private" reserved word).
-That's a very restricted usage within the generic implementation, but as a result the contract can be very permissive: the generic can be instantiated with almost any type.
+That's a fairly restricted usage within the generic implementation, but as a result the contract can be very permissive: the generic can be instantiated with almost any type.
 It doesn't matter if the actual is limited or not, private or not, and indefinite or not.
 The generic implementation